Esri/ArcREST/README.md

 A set of python tools to assist working with ArcGIS REST API for ArcGIS Server (AGS) ,ArcGIS Online (AGOL), and ArcGIS WebMap JSON.

-This is not a full implementation of the Esri REST API.
+This is not a full implementation of the Esri REST API, but we would like to make it, so help out!
 Please feel free to contribute.

 ## Features

 * Add, Delete, Update and Query Feature Services
 * Upload attachments to feature services
-* Publish an MXD to AGOL as a feature service
+* Assists in managing and publishing content
+* Allows users to control, migrate and update online content
+* Manage users on Portal, ArcGIS Server, and ArcGIS Online sites
-* Get AGOL,AGS item information
+* Plus additional information not even listed here!

 ## Documentation
  The help documents are hosted here: http://esri.github.io/ArcREST/index.html

 ### General Help

 [New to Github?
 Get started here.](http://htmlpreview.github.com/?https://github.com/Esri/esri.github.com/blob/master/help/esri-getting-to-know-github.html)